Skip to main content

 9. Yogurt

-Yogurt (with live and active cultures) is a good way to treat yeast infections because of its high probiotic concentrate.
+Yogurt (with live and active cultures) is a good way to treat yeast infections because of its high probiotic concentration.
 As mentioned above, probiotics can help fight off Candida albicans.
-A 2017 study found that the ingestion of yogurt containing probiotics with Lactobacillus acidophilus helps suppress the growth of yeast.
+A 2017 study found that ingesting yogurt that contains probiotics with Lactobacillus acidophilus helps suppress yeast growth.
 Choose plain, unsweetened yogurt.

-Unsweetened yogurt may have natural sugars, which can worsen yeast infections, so do not put yogurt in the vagina.
+However, unsweetened yogurt may still have natural sugars, which can worsen yeast infections, so do not put yogurt in the vagina.

 Home remedies that don’t treat yeast infections